roy246/Data-science/README.md

 # Data-science
-# These are some assignemnets regarding several types of model building tehniques
+# These are some assingments regarding several types of model building tehniques